mamawpsg16/LARAVUE/README.md

-# Laravel 8 with Vue 3 Project
+# Task Managemnt App with JWT Authentication Laravel 8 with Vue 3 Project

 This is a Laravel 8 project integrated with Vue 3 for frontend development.